 A1: I don’t “want” to work for you.
 I’m here to evaluate the possibility of a collaboration that can be profitable for both of us in an equal manner.
 I can provide skills and experience that I believe would be useful to your project(s), and I think that your Company can provide an environment where I can expand my knowledge.

 Reason: we are in 21st century.
 Unless you are starving and in desperate need of a job, an interview is a dialogue between two Professional entities.
 The times when Companies had the upper hand throughout the interviews is over, and it’s important to keep it in mind.
-Unless you really want (or need) to work for a specific Company (which would give them an unfair advantage), don’t come out with lies just to make them happy.
+Unless you really want, or need, to work for a specific Company (which would give them an unfair advantage), don’t come up with lies just to make them happy.

 Q2: What can you do for our Company?

 A2: As I explained earlier, it’s more a matter of what we can do for each other.
 Highlight how you can contribute to Company’s success, and what you would expect in return, as done in Question 1.

 Reason: same as Question 1.
 It’s not only you who has to prove their worth, the prospective employer should do the same.